The Wheat Protein Market

 Development

-In the years ahead world wide demand for wheat protein is forecast to continue to grow at a 4.5% CAGR.
+In the years ahead with a further continuation of the global protein transition demand for wheat protein is forecast to grow.
+New production capacity is adding to the supply of wheat protein.
 Traditional market segments and new applications will provide outlets for this unique plant protein.